cfillion/reapack.com/source/user-guide.html.md

 | o       | Package is obsolete    | P       | Pin status modified       |
 |         |                        | p       | Package is pinned         |

-The version column shows both the currently installed version and the latest version available in the repository between parenthesis.
+The version column shows both the current installed version and the latest version available in the repository between parenthesis.

 The columns can be customized.
-Right click on the column header to select which column to shown.
+Right click on the column header to select which columns are shown.
 Left drag with the mouse to move or resize the columns.

 ### Actions